 - The Canada Revenue Agency (CRA) can keep any tax credits or refunds that you would have received during the year you filed the proposal.

 Dealing with financial struggles can be hard to go through alone.
 You need to decide the best course of action in finding a debt relief option.
 We understand how challenging it can be to find the proper solution.
-As a Licensed Insolvency Trustee, we can help you craft a consumer proposal in Winnipeg that fits your unique financial situation.
+As a Licensed Insolvency Trustee in Winnipeg, we can help you craft a consumer proposal that fits your unique financial situation.
 Make an appointment for a free consultation today and work toward being debt-free.